Women's suffrage in Newfoundland

 Women in Newfoundland won the right to vote and run for political office in 1925.
 The first general election in which women were able to participate occurred in 1928.
 In that election, 90 per cent of eligible women voters cast ballots.
 In 1930, Lady Helena Squires became the first woman elected into the Newfoundland House of Assembly after winning a by-election.

+Adeline Browning was a leading suffragist in the Dominion of Newfoundland.

 The 1890s

 The Newfoundland women’s suffrage movement began in the 1890s and was closely linked to the prohibition movement.
 In September 1890, a local branch of the Women’s Christian Temperance Union (WCTU) formed in St. John’s.
 WCTU members argued that alcohol abuse was a problem in the dominion, and that it led to increased rates of domestic violence and poverty, of which women and children were the primary victims.
 The WCTU argued that women should be given the right to vote in local option elections, so they could vote on prohibition and other issues.

 To help promote its cause, the WCTU published a newsletter called the Water Lily.
 Edited by Jessie Ohman, it contained editorials and essays calling for women’s suffrage, as well as political cartoons skewering the Newfoundland government and Prime Minister Sir William Whiteway, who was seen as being weak on prohibition and women’s suffrage.
 The WCTU also circulated a petition across the island of Newfoundland, demanding the women be given the right to vote in local option elections.
 On March 18, 1891, WCTU members marched to the Colonial Building and gave the petition to the government.
 The Newfoundland legislature debated enfranchising women on March 15, 1892, but defeated the motion in a vote of 13 to ten.
 Another vote on May 4, 1893 was also unsuccessful, with 17 votes against the suffrage bill and 14 in favor.

 The WCTU then stopped advocating for suffrage and turned its attention to missionary and charitable work.

+Julia Salter Earle (1878-1945) was a labour leader and social activist from the Dominion of Newfoundland.
+She was one of the first women to run for political office in Newfoundland.